olivierthereaux/recipes/recipes/Hot-Toddy.md

 * 8oz brandy, rum, whisky or whiskey
 * a teaspoonful of honey

-1. Use a paring knife to slice off some lemon peel, and to remove the skin off the ginger.
-Slice the ginger thinly.
+1. Use a paring knife to slice off some lemon peel.
+Remove the skin off the ginger, and slice it thinly.
-2. Put all the lemon peel, ginger, and spices into the water in a saucepan and bring to a boil.
+2. Put the lemon peel, ginger, and all the spices into the water in a saucepan.
+Bring to a boil.
 3. Turn it down to a gentle simmer until you can smell the spices.
 4. Heat up your drinking vessel, either by pouring some boiling water in it, or I sometimes put a bit of water and microwave it for 30 seconds.
 Discard the water.
 5. Squeeze lemon juice into your cup, and pour in the shot of brandy, rum, whisky or whiskey.